alphagov/govuk-design-system/src/components/text-input/index.md

 ## When not to use this component

 Do not use the text input component if you need to let users enter longer answers that might span multiple lines.
-In this case, you should use the [textarea](/components/textarea/) component.
+In this case, you should use the [Textarea component](/components/textarea/).

 ## How it works